 3. A Akkadian version of a treaty of peace and alliance between Ramses II and Hattusili III : the Egyptian version of the same treaty is engraved in hieroglyphics on the walls of the Temple of Amun at Karnak.
 The place of the find confirms the status of this city as been the former capital of the Hittites.

 The Bogazköy texts give a multitude of names of people and places.
-They were supplemented by tablets found on other Anatolian sites.
+They were supplemented by tablets found on other Anatolian sites, especially those of the Palaeo-Assyrian merchants of Kanesh.

 Only a few regions and cities, especially those of Syria-Palestine known by other archives have been positioned with certainty.
-This blog offers and propose locations of some, with a measuring the degree of veracity.
+This blog offers locations of some, with a measuring the degree of veracity.

 My notes of veracity :